 Medical professionals in Alabama are required to adhere to a standard of care and perform at the level of professional responsibility required.
 If a medical professional is negligent and a patient dies as a result, there may be grounds for a medical malpractice wrongful death case.
 The following are some medical errors that can lead to wrongful death:

-If the death was caused by a defective product that was used correctly, the negligent manufacturer and distributor of the product may be held liable for wrongful death.
+If the death was caused by a defective product that was used correctly, the negligent manufacturer and distributor may be liable for wrongful death.
 Common defective products that have caused wrongful death include:

-If your loved one passed away under any of the above circumstances, call our Mobile wrongful death lawyer to discuss the events surrounding the death.
-Call us today at (251) 444-7000 and we will let you know whether you have a case.
+If your loved one passed away under any of the above circumstances, call our Alabama wrongful death lawyer to discuss the events surrounding the death at (251) 444-7000 for a complimentary case evaluation.